It’s been almost 4 years but I’m still dreaming of this place. Ko Lanta

 Koh Lanta is the kind of island you will deliberately choose instead of just ending up there by mistake.
 From Ko Phi Phi it’s about a 2 hour boat trip and will cost about 400 bath.
+It’s also a gateway to tropical island Koh Lipe.
 You can book your ferry tickets here.
 When you arrive, there will be enough taxi’s and jeeps waiting in line to take you to your nearest accommodation.

 If you choose Koh Lanta, you know you chose a getaway

 When I arrived, I didn’t come prepared at all.
 No need to panic on Ko Lanta though.
 I met a man in Pai and he told me to get in touch with his Thai friend who apparently looked like a Thai version of Jack Sparrow.
 He didn’t lie.
 I arrived at long beach and a short Thai Jack Sparrow type man with dreads, walked over and offered to carry my backpack.
 He arranged some cheap, yet comfortable accommodation for me and I ordered the most delicious prawns at his bar/restaurant called The Pirate Bar. (no, I didn’t make this up)